lwray-renesas/iaq-hmi-training/README.md

-# lab-rl78-g23-iaq-actuators
+# lab-rl78-g23-hmi
-A lab on interacting with the actuation portion of the RL78/G23 Indoor Air Quality Sensor Promotion Boad.
+A lab on interacting with the proximity electrode of the RL78/G23 Indoor Air Quality Sensor Promotion Boad.

 ## Contents
 - docs: folder containing github pages.